The Complete Guide to Image Optimization for SEO

 Each format has its strengths:

-- JPEG: Best for photos and complex images — supports lossy compression.
+- JPEG: Best for photos and complex images; supports lossy compression.

-- PNG: Great for images with transparency — lossless compression.
+- PNG: Great for transparency; lossless compression.

-- WebP: Modern format with superior compression and quality.
+- WebP: Modern format with superior compression/quality.

 2. Compress Without Losing Quality